microchip-pic-avr-examples/avr64ea48-lp-voltage-current-meas-mcc/analog_voltage_sensing_mcc/README.md

 In Hardware Settings:

-- Enable ADC0 by turning on the "ADC Enable" button
+- Turn on Enable ADC
-- Set mode to "Burst"
+- Set mode to "BURST"
-- Enable differential mode by turning on the "Differential mode" button
+- Turn on Differential mode
 - Set Sample numbers to 16 samples accumulated
 - Set Start command to "Start a conversion immediately..."
 - Set Reference select to "External Reference"